Reproduction and Replication of an Adversarial Stylometry Experiment: Reproduction

 \paragraph{Writeprints-static feature set}

-The Writeprints-static feature set is a simplified version of the ``Writeprints'' feature set from \cite{abbasi2008writeprints}.
-The feature set includes 557 fixed (``static'') lexical and syntactic features.
-The feature set includes, among others, frequent character bi- and tri-grams, part-of-speech tags, and 403 function words.
+The Writeprints-static feature set is a simplified version of the ``Writeprints'' feature set proposed by \citet{abbasi2008writeprints}.
+The feature set includes 557 fixed (``static'') lexical and syntactic features; among these are frequent character bi- and trigrams, part-of-speech tags, and 403 function words.

 We carefully re-implemented the Writeprints-static feature set in Python by consulting Jstylo's GitHub repository \citep{mcdonald2012use}.\footnote{See \url{https://github.com/psal/jstylo}.} Our re-implementation uses 552 features.
-Features in the original study are recovered precisely with minor exceptions.
-Where a feature could not be recovered exactly, a close substitute is found.\footnote{These differences come in two groups.
+Features in the original study were recovered precisely with minor exceptions.
+Where a feature could not be recovered exactly, a close substitute was used.\footnote{These differences come in two groups.
 First, the most frequent character bigram and trigram lists could not be recovered.
 We used the most frequent character bigrams and trigrams in the Brown corpus.
-Second, \citet{brennan2012adversarial} used a part-of-speech tagset consisting of 22 tags which we cannot locate.
+Second, \citet{brennan2012adversarial} used a part-of-speech tagset consisting of 22 tags, which we cannot locate.
 We used the widely-used ``universal'' POS tagset V2, which consists of 17 tags.
 The Python package ``writeprints-static'' built for extracting the feature set is released on PyPI \url{https://pypi.org/project/writeprints-static}.}

 \paragraph{Polynomial SVM}